 The location was some distance from home, an hour’s drive through heavy fog, as it turned out, but the moment I walked into the venue I felt at ease, even though I was the last to arrive, and a little late!
 We got down to work, with Jeremy explaining step-by-step how to use pastels correctly.
 And most important of all – how not to make a lot of dust.
 The most difficult part is using the fingers or side of the hand to blend in the colours.
 If done right, no dust should be created at all.
 Brilliant!
 It was hard work but the day flew by.
 Although we were all painting the same two paintings, one in the morning, the second after lunch, everyone’s work was different.
 I was more than pleased with the two works I did, and so enthused I came away with a pastel pad and a bundle of pastels Jeremy said we could keep if we wanted in order to do some pastels at home.

-I drove home elated, satisfied with the day and the work I produced.
-More importantly, I have regained my confidence and found my mojo.
-Since that day I have produced another painting in acrylics, started another and even attempted another pastel, although I binned that as it wasn’t good.
+I drove home elated, satisfied with the day.
+More importantly, I had regained my confidence and found my mojo.
+Since that day I have produced another painting in acrylics, started another, and even attempted one in pastel, although I binned that as it wasn’t good.
 But I shall not give up.
 It certainly paid to step out of the box for once and away from my comfort zone.
 Long may it continue.